Happiness is a universal aspiration. We all want happiness, including a sense of wellbeing and overall life satisfaction.

 Myth: Happiness declines with age.
 (The best years of our life are over.)

 There’s a pernicious but common belief out there that with age comes decline and misery.
-We slow down; we lose our faculties; we become unhappy or even bitter.
+We slow down.
+Or lose our faculties.
+We become unhappy or even bitter.

 Sometimes true, sure enough, but mostly a profound misconception about adult development that underestimates the tremendous growth and generativity that can accompany aging.